Close

 Payment options: Credit card

 The watch’s two-way communication lets you speak to monitoring center operators directly through the device.
-To reach the 24/7 monitoring center, press and hold the SOS button on the left side of the watch.
-You’ll connect to a dispatcher in less than 25 seconds (based on our testing).
+Just press and hold the SOS button on the left side of the watch to connect to a dispatcher in less than 25 seconds (based on our testing).
 The SOS Smartwatch has a built-in speaker and microphone, so you can talk into your watch to speak with the dispatcher.
-They will determine your location with the watch’s GPS system and send local 911 help if needed.
+They’ll use the watch’s GPS to determine your location and send local emergency help if needed.
 The dispatcher can also alert your emergency contact list.
-Plus, the Bay Alarm Medical SOS Smartwatch offers fall detection for an additional $10 per month.

 The Bay Alarm Medical watch has a sleek design and an easy-to-use touchscreen.
 It offers two wristband lengths to fit most people.
 And if you’re active, you may enjoy using the built-in step tracker.
+The Bay Alarm Medical SOS Smartwatch offers fall detection for an additional $10 per month.

 FROM OUR TESTER